wvlet/airframe/docs/airframe-http.md

 ---
 id: airframe-http
-title: airframe-http: Creating REST Service
+title: "airframe-http: Creating REST Service"
 ---

 airframe-http is a library for creating REST HTTP web servers at ease. airframe-http-finagle is an extension of airframe-http to use Finagle as a backend HTTP server.